News

 The exhibition is open to the public until 27th March.

-Dr Con Kennedy appointed Chairperson to the TU Dublin Faculty of Arts and Humanities Student Enrolments and Growth Committee
+Dr Con Kennedy appointed Chairperson to the TU Dublin Faculty of Arts and Humanities Student Enrolment and Growth Committee

 20th January 2025

-The Student Enrolments and Growth Committee (SEGC) is a TU Dublin Faculty Executive Team subcommittee.
+The Student Enrolment and Growth Committee (SEGC) is a subcommittee of the TU Dublin Faculty Executive Team.
 This committee oversees and supports activities that increase student enrolment and retention across the schools and disciplines of the Faculty of Arts & Humanities.

 The purpose of the SEGC is: